Health Equity and Community Outreach

 Total Population Care

-• Medical venue vs. community health
+• Population health vs. community health

 Community-Oriented Primary Care: 1 project per resident before graduating

-Home visits (socio-ecologic model, human complexity and personally held beliefs reflection)
+Home visits (socio-ecologic model, human complexity, and personally held beliefs reflection)

-Balint group (cultural humility, trauma-informed approach)
+Balint Group (cultural humility, trauma-informed approach)

 Inpatient Behavioral Rounds (patient culture)

-Community Outreach
+Community outreach

-The New Hanover Regional Medical Center Family Medicine Residency is passionate about training its physicians to navigate the broad milieu of social and cultural backgrounds and environments they will face during their careers.
-The program is also vested in instilling a whole-person, patient-centered approach in its physicians, with awareness to current problems of health equity across the nation.
 This requires attention to health factors outside of the clinical setting.
-New Hanover Regional Medical Center hosts multiple community outreach events, wherein residents are invited to participate.
+New Hanover Regional Medical Center hosts multiple community outreach events, in which residents are invited to participate.
 These include community health screenings, food insecurity prevention activities, and other community education events.

 1. Defining the community